YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 INVMNEMCSPC, Unsupported mnemonicspace xxxx

-Run Time Error: The mnemonicspace xxxx specified in an OPEN command is not supported by YottaDB/GT.M.
+Run Time Error: The mnemonicspace xxxx specified in an OPEN command is not supported by YottaDB.

 Action: Replace the mnemonicspace with a supported one.